KILTprotocol/docs/docs/participate/01_Staking/01_become_a_collator/05_join_collators.md

 So, for instance, 1 KILT needs to be written as `1,000,000,000,000,000`, while 10,000 KILT would be written as `10,000,000,000,000,000,000`.
 :::

-## Check your position in the Collators queue
+## Check Your Position in the Collators Queue

 A Collator candidate can check the current top candidates to see their position and required staked amount to become an active Collator, i.e., to start authoring new blocks.